 When it comes to the best way to do performance reviews, there’s no shortage of debates.
-One topic that has come up recently is the best way for employees to have a voice in their performance review process, if at all, with diverse opinions on both how and why to do it.
+One topic that has come up recently is the best way for employees to have a voice in their performance review process, if at all.
+There are diverse opinions on both how and why to do it.
 When referring to self-reflection, what we mean is giving employees a formal way to include their perspective in the performance review process.

 In this article, we’ll review the arguments for and against self-reflection and give a research-backed recommendation on how to incorporate self-reflections.

-Many opponents to including an employee’s voice, defined as “allowing individuals who are affected by decisions to present information that they consider relevant to the decision,” believe the following myths:
+Including an employee's voice is defined as “allowing individuals who are affected by decisions to present information that they consider relevant to the decision.”
+Many opponents to including an employee’s voice believe the following myths:

 Myth: Employees just want to explain away their bad performance.
 Actually, in a recent study, when splitting an appraisal conversation into two parts: performance evaluation and development planning, employees were more likely to participate in development planning.
 And only that participation in development planning was associated with the employee feeling like they had a voice in the process.

 Myth: Employees just want to change the outcome.
 Actually, employee participation can be split into two types: value-expressive (participating to have your say) or instrumental (participating to influence the outcome).
 Research has found that value-expressive is more closely correlated with being satisfied with the process and believing it was fair.
 So while employees want to have a say, they don’t expect it to influence the outcome.